 CC 500 Can Cabanas

 Location: Can Cabanas is situated just outside of Casserres, a small and sleepy but not unpleasant agricultural town just 5 quick highway kilometers from the market town of Gironella and the main C-16 higway linking Barcelona and Andorra and Toulouse beyond.
 The house is on the edge of town, which means you have lots of room and privacy, but you can still walk into town to shop or have a meal or pick up fresh croissants at the bakery for breakfast.
 The town's attractive municipal pool and sports complex is just behind the house.
 The pool complex is nice to have nearby and doesn't present any problems as far as noise.
 The complex is far enough away and is orientated at the back of the house.
-Can Cabana's pool and BBQ area and huge banquet hall are on the other side of the house looking out over wide fields with unspoiled views.
+Can Cabana's pool and BBQ area and huge banquet hall and paddle tennis court are on the other side of the house looking out over wide fields with unspoiled views.
 By the way, the sports complex is only open during the summer months, has a couple of pools with lifeguards on duty, a football pitch, dressing rooms, and a small bar where you can get a sandwich.
 This is a very welcome feature for kids, and daily entry fee is about 4 Euros.
 Parents sometimes leave their kids here to go on a day trip… Ah, there is a tennis club in town you can use as well.

 The outdoors: Directly in front of the large main entrance to the house is a curious sort of patio: the front gate opening onto a solid block of natural bedrock onto which Can Cabanas was built back in the 18th century.
 To the right you have the fenced-in pool area, which has nice non-slip terra cotta tiling and a shower, and beyond the pool and lawn is a covered outdoor sitting and BBQ area for outdoor meals.
 You have lovely views of the Caplot and Bergueda mountains to the north.